 For instance, if you want to trim small trees like palms, then a single trimming can cost $75.
 But if you want to cut down a very large tree-like a Norfolk Island Pine, then you can be looking at around $5,000 all in.

 Here’s a breakdown of how much an arborist charges based on the service.

 Tree trimming prices

 An arborist can charge anything from $50 to $2,500 for trimming a tree.
 The cost of tree trimming depends on the quantity and the size of the branches you want to remove.
-So you can understand that trimming few branches off a palm tree would cost much lesser than trimming numerous branches of a radiate pine tree.
+So you can understand that trimming a few branches off a palm tree would cost much less than trimming numerous branches off a radiata pine tree.

 Time is money, so the more branches and the longer it takes to remove them, the more you will be charged.

 Tree removal services can start around $200 and cost as much as $5,000 for large and challenging projects.
 How much you need to pay will be decided by the size, location, and ease of access to a tree.
 The bigger and more difficult a tree is to remove, the more you will pay.